markhofmann/restutil/README.md

 ## HELP WANTED

-The utility basically works, but I need help from an IOS developer to implement the rest of the IOSRestRequest:execute method or rather re-implement it using some proper framework that supports async requests.
+The utility basically works, but I need help from an IOS developer to implement the rest of the [IOSRestRequest.java](ios/src/main/java/com/rockstar/restutil/ios/IOSRestRequest.java):execute method or rather re-implement it using some proper framework that supports async requests.

 So if someone is interested in helping out, I'd be really grateful and even **willing to pay a bit**.